nicolasgil95/Lab2Rob22.1/README.md

 After this you should be able to control the robot using you laptop's keyboard:

-- Using _W_ and _S_ you will move between articulations, it will work cyclical.
+- Using _W_ and _S_ you will move between joints, it will work cyclical.

-- Using _A_ and _D_ the choosen articulation will move 90 degrees to left or right.
+- Using _A_ and _D_ the choosen joint will move 90 degrees to left or right.

-- Using _R_ the choosen articulation will go home.
+- Using _R_ the choosen joint will go home.

 - Using _H_ the robot will go home.